-All staff will also be aware that safeguarding issues can manifest themselves via child on child abuse.
+All staff will also be aware that safeguarding issues can manifest themselves via child on child abuse, including online.
 This is most likely to include, but not limited to, bullying (including online bullying), gender based violence/sexual assaults and sexting.
+Children can also abuse other children online through, for example, abusive, harassing and misogynistic/misandrist messages; the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography to those who do not want to receive such content.
 Staff are clear as to the school's policy and procedures with regards to child on child abuse.